Three Special Spiritual Programs

 Venerable Geshe Kelsang Gyatso has designed three special spiritual programs for the systematic study and practice of Kadampa Buddhism that are especially suited to the modern world:

-If you have any questions about these programs, or would like more information, please contact us at [email protected] Also, more info about General Program and Foundation Program Memberships can be found within this site.
+If you have any questions about these programs, or would like more information, please contact us at [email protected].
+More information about General Program, Foundation Program, and Teacher Training Program Memberships can be found here.

 Our present understanding and experience of Dharma is quite superficial.
 We are like someone who has entered a huge food store and seen many things but sampled only a few.
 We may have received many different teachings from many different teachers, but we have taken in very little, just a few morsels.